Sweet Birch Essential Oil Properties (Betula lenta)

 Sweet Birch Essential Oil Safety Tips

-- Avoid if pregnant or nursing, taking anticoagulant medication, or have had major surgery.
+- Avoid if pregnant or nursing, taking anticoagulant medication, or have had or are having major surgery

-- Do not use on children under 12.
+- Should not be used on or given to children under 12.

 - Do not use on entire body due to high methyl salicylate content.